nusenu/ContactInfo-Information-Sharing-Specification/README.md

 * uri
 * dns-rsa-sha1

-The "uri" method is preferred over "dns-rsa-sha1" because it is easier to setup and faster to verify if a webserver is available.
+The "uri" method is preferred over "dns-rsa-sha1" because it is easier to setup if a webserver is available and faster when performing verfication.
 Only a single method can be used, they can not be combined.
 All relays in the operator's relay family ([MyFamily](https://2019.www.torproject.org/docs/tor-manual.html.en#MyFamily) setting) MUST have the same `verifymethod` set.

 #### uri